 Motion Detector

-Working with a sensor or sensor works as described in the general article on .
-In this article, we assume you have successfully initialized the devices with the , and you stored all connected devices on a global variable devices.
+Working with a Motion Detector 2.0 sensor or Motion Detector 1.0 sensor works as described in the general article on how to use sensors.
+In this article, we assume you have successfully initialized the devices with the Tinkerforge Device Manager, and you stored all connected devices on a global variable devices.
 We also declared a global variable called motionDetector.

 The following tutorial works for both motion detectors 1.0 and 2.0.
 The only thing that is different is the device identifier.